electrode-io/car-buying-instructions/README.md

 ```bash
 git clone https://github.com/electrode-io/car-buying-service.git
 ```
+> If you do not have a git account to clone the repo, you can download a zip for the repo from [here](https://github.com/electrode-io/car-buying-instructions/issues/3).

 After cloning the repo, run the following commands to get the server running.
 You can run these in a separate terminal.